-The City is currently coordinating with TRWD to update its Water Conservation and Drought Contingency Plans to incorporate changes and revisions made in the 2007 TRWD Plans.
-The new plans will include more water conservation measures and actions based on the revised triggers.
+In April 2008, the City adopted an updated Drought Contingency Plan and is currently coordinating with TRWD to update its Water Conservation Plan to incorporate changes and revisions made in the 2007 TRWD Water Conservation Plan.
+The new plan will include more water conservation measures and actions based on the revised triggers.
 Because of the strategy to adopt long term water conservation programs and a proactive approach to addressing drought conditions and managing emergency demand, combined with historical planning and system development initiatives, the City does not anticipate any system supply problems.
 The new drought triggers and ensuing actions established by the Water District will increase available water supplies by a projected three to four times the amount that would have been available under the 2005 plan.
 However, additional steps will be taken in the event water supplies reach critical levels to ensure that the financial condition of the System remains strong.

-The City has coordinated with TRWD and its customer cities to take a regional approach in updating its 2005 Water Conservation and Drought Contingency Plan.
-This update, which includes more water conservation measures and more conservative action triggers, will be implemented along with an updated Conservation Plan in the summer of 2008.
+The City has coordinated with TRWD and its customer cities to take a regional approach in updating its Drought Contingency Plan.
+This update, which includes more water conservation measures and more conservative action triggers was implemented in the summer of 2008.
+The updated Conservation Plan will be presented to Arlington City Council in April 2009.
 Because of this proactive approach to addressing drought conditions and managing emergency demand, combined with an excellent track record in planning and system development initiatives, the City does not anticipate any system supply problems.
 However, steps will be taken in the event of a prolonged drought to ensure that the financial condition of the System remains strong.